LocalOrbit/localorbit/README.md

 ### Cloning staging for local development

 Run `rake db:dump:staging`

+### Load production data into development or staging

+Below is a quick overview, for more granular tasks see [production-copy.rake](lib/tasks/production-copy.rake).

+#### Into development

+If no existing cleansed production dump, all-in-one go:

+    rake production_copy:stomp_dev_db DOWNLOAD_NEW=YES REALLY=YES

+If an existing dump:

+    rake production_copy:stomp_dev_db REALLY=YES

+Or two step

+    rake production_copy:bring_down
+    rake production_copy:stomp_dev_db REALLY=YES

+#### Into staging

+Do the steps for development above, then load development data into staging, and copy production s3 files to staging:

+    rake production_copy:to[staging]

 **WARNING: This will replace EVERYTHING in your development db with what is currently on staging**